Elvis' First Concert Was At The Levitt Shell In Memphis

 Free Live Music In Memphis

-In a regular year (not a pandemic year) the Levitt Shell puts on about 50 free shows.
+During any given year the Overton Park Shell puts on about 40+ free shows.
 The artists are a mix of local bands, up-and-coming groups from around the country, and some international acts as well.
 They usually have a round of shows in the spring/summer and again in the fall.

 At the top of the hill, there's a spacious deck and can be rented out for private events and sponsorships.
-Paid concerts, the sponsors—and especially your donations—pay for the concerts and help keep the Levitt Shell free.
+Paid concerts, the sponsors—and especially your donations—pay for the concerts and help keep the Overton Park Shell free.

 The food truck / beer / merch area has its own territory to the right of the Shell (if you're facing it).
-I highly recommend you avoid parking at the Levitt Shell by riding your bike, walking, Uber-ing, or at the least, carpooling.
+The dog bar is my favorite touch.

 Comments Make Us Happy